welcome to writingsland

 Munchbucket Delivery

 This short story was originally drafted in 2023, in the midst of a then-record-breaking heat wave, during which I also had to move between houses.
-While trying to stay cool, I was inspired to write about someone who had it even worse than me.
+I was scrambling to stay cool and make ends meet, and started thinking about an imagined figure who was much like me, but about 10% less lucky.

 Return Home